Safety Tips for Solo Travelers

 Review official sites for information

 Step one for safety is research.
 Go to the US Department of State (aka the State Department) at https://travel.state.gov/content/travel/en.html.
-You can find out if there are any warnings regarding travel a specific area.
+You can find out if there are any warnings regarding travel in a specific area.
 This is one of the best sources for solo travelers to assess safety.

 They also provide information on the type of documentation needed to travel.
 Most places require only a passport, but there are exceptions and it’s good to know ahead of time.